Merritt Dam

 Merritt Dam is a dam in Cherry County, Nebraska, southwest of Valentine, in the north-central part of the state.
 The 126 ft earthen dam impounds the Snake River as it flows along the southern edge of the Samuel R. McKelvie National Forest in the Sandhills.
 It created Merritt Reservoir in 1964 as a project of the United States Bureau of Reclamation.
 The reservoir holds almost 75000 acre.ft, with about 44 mi of sandy shoreline and 3,000 surface acres (3000 acre) of water.

 Merritt Reservoir State Recreation Area is adjacent to the eastern side of the reservoir and offers boating, fishing, camping, and hunting activities.
+The area, a noted dark-sky location, is the location of the annual Nebraska Star Party.